runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aeljinn.md

 Most elder earth 'jinn prefer smooth sculpted stone bodies, perfect in every detail.
 Eyes are usually crystal or some semi-precious stone.

 ## Hybrids
-In addition to the four founding families, there are a number of other 'jinn sub-races and hybrids.
+In addition to the four founding families, there are a number of other 'jinn varieties.
 Shadow 'jinn shapeshift into a black smoke that absorbs ambient light.
 They have a natural affinity for air and fire.
 Shadow 'jinn are usually dark skinned.